Volleyball at the 1977 Summer Universiade

 Volleyball events were contested at the 1977 Summer Universiade in Sofia, Bulgaria.

-First round

 Men's tournament

+First Round

 Top two teams from Groups A, C, and E advance to Group G of the second round, and top two teams from Groups B, D, and F advance to Group H of the second round.

-Second round
+Second Round

-Men's tournament

 Top two teams from each group advance to the semifinals.